arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-opta-modbus-tcp/content.md

 ![New project for the PMC](assets/new-project.png)

-We need a license for this product to be used with the PLC IDE that we can buy directly from the [Arduino store](https://store-usa.arduino.cc/products/plc-key-portenta-machine-control), it will include a **product key** needed to activate the device.
+A license is needed for this product to be used with the PLC IDE, you can buy it directly from the [Arduino store](https://store-usa.arduino.cc/products/plc-key-portenta-machine-control), and it will include the **product key** to activate the device.

 Connect the PMC to the computer using a micro USB cable, the board needs to run a specific program (runtime) in order to interact with the **PLC IDE**.
 To flash it, select the device serial port and click on download.